ACCarnall/SpectRes/README.md

 ## Example Files

-Two examples are provided, the first resamples the spectrum of a high redshift quasar from Carnall et al. (2015) onto a coarser wavelength grid (bins the data) in order to improve the signal to noise ratio.
+Two examples are provided, the first rebins the spectrum of a high redshift quasar from Carnall et al. (2015) onto a coarser wavelength grid (bins the data) in order to improve the signal to noise ratio.
 The second resamples a whole grid of BC03 models (available at http://www.bruzual.org/bc03) onto a new wavelength grid.